lui-gi/multimodal-research-project/README.md

 ## 📖 Project Overview

-This repository contains the source materials, drafts, and visual assets for **Artifact #3**, a Multimodal Research Project.
-This instructive website is designed to showcase my research for Dr. Sturm's
+This repository contains all the core site files for my instructive website.
-ENGL 1102 final project where I conducted heavy research on Lee Krasner, the Abstract Expressionist movement, and her piece "The Seasons."
+This instructive website is designed to showcase my research for Dr. Sturm's ENGL 1102 final project where I conducted heavy research on Lee Krasner, the Abstract Expressionist movement, and her piece "The Seasons."
 I decided to ditch the website builders and create my own SPA from the ground-up.